jooyounghun/Separable-CNN/README.md

-# Python to C++ Project on Separable-CNN in MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications
+# Python to C++ Project on Separable-CNN in MobileNets Paper.
 ___
 ## Introduction
 we propose what point affect to accuracy from between Python Package and C raw programming without Package.